swbuchanan/discrete-geometric-flows/README.md

 See also https://a.carapetis.com/csf/ for a nice demonstration of this with some information.

 ## Network flow:
-My plan is to add some customization options to the page linked above, but for now you can find a simulation of network flow [here](https://stevenbuchanan.net/cool-stuff/).
+My plan is to add some customization options to the page linked above so that can select different flows, but for now you can find a simulation of network flow [here](https://stevenbuchanan.net/cool-stuff/).

 ## Discrete curve shortening flow:
 Same as for network flow; there is a temporary version of this on my personal site.